-FCA US LLC (formerly Chrysler Group) hopes its crisis remains in its rearview mirror.
-After engineering an automotive resurrection by choosing a back-to-basics alliance with Fiat, the carmaker continues to manufacture its Chrysler brands, including Dodge, Fiat, Jeep Grand Cherokee, Jeep Wrangler, Town & Country, and Ram vehicles at some 38 plants.
+As the US arm of Fiat Chrysler Automobiles, FCA US LLC manufactures a range of vehicles under its Chrysler brands, including Dodge, Fiat, Jeep Grand Cherokee, Jeep Wrangler, Town & Country, and Ram at some 38 plants.
 It ships some 2.8 million vehicles every year.
 FCA's trademarked MOPAR (MOtor PARts) automobile parts and service division carries more than 300,000 parts, options, and accessories for vehicle customization.
 Chrysler changed its name to FCA (Fiat Chrysler Automobiles) US LLC in December 2014.

 FCA owns or leases 23 manufacturing plants in the US (mostly in Michigan, Indiana, Ohio, and Illinois).
 Eight more are located in Mexico, six are in Canada, and one is in South America.
 Altogether, its cars are available in more than 150 countries.